 One thing about living on a sailboat is that people ask you some really funny questions.
-Oddly enough, the most common one has been “What do you eat on a boat”?
+Oddly enough, the most common one for us has been “What do you eat on a boat”?
 No, we’re not stockpiling ramen noodles, haha.
 Although I did enjoy telling people that at first just for the reaction.
-And we like the idea of being able to do some fishing and maybe even catch something fresh for dinner – Brent is pretty talented with his spear gun 🙂 but majority of the time we’ll be going to a local grocery store or market for food.
+And we like the idea of being able to do some fishing and maybe even catch something fresh for dinner.
+But reality is, we’ll be going to a local grocery store or market to provision.
 Before we set sail I wanted to track our provisioning, storage, expiration dates, test all our cooking utensils and also share some of our delicious dishes on board.

 Grilled Chicken with Zuchini + Squash – Quick and SO DELICIOUS!
 This marinade is one of my favorites.
 I usually like to let things marinade for a good day or two otherwise it’s just kinda blah tasting to me.
-Our new go-to marinade is Mojo from Publix.
+Our new go-to marinade is Mojo.
 Wowww, talk about flavor!

-Peel n’ Eat Shrimp with crab cakes + baked Potatoes – I LOVEEE shrimp, especially when it’s simmered in beer and Old Bay!
+Peel n’ Eat Shrimp with baked Potatoes – I LOVEEE shrimp, especially when it’s simmered in beer and Old Bay!
 Fast, easy and full of flavor.
 For all you seafood lovers, this is the dish for you!
 Loving our awesome new boat dishes! 🙂

 Shepard’s Pie – I grew up with my mom making this dish.
 Sometimes you just want comfort food…something warm and filling, loaded with carbs and fat…haha, this cheesy shepards pie is easy!
 Brent hardly spoke to me as we ate this…so thats how I usually know its good! lol.